DewitteRuben/LLM/README.md

 # Introduction

-Large Language Models (LLMs) have revolutionized natural language processing (NLP), enabling applications ranging from text generation to complex problem-solving.
-While there are many LLMs to choose from, they share common underlying principles.

-An LLM on its own is essentially a text generator with.
+A Large Language Models (LLMs) on its own is essentially a text generator with.
 It generates text by predicting the next sequence of words based on the input (prompt) it receives.
 Its output is determined by patterns and relationships learned from the datasets during training.

 This raises some questions, such as: